OUTPUT_SENSOR

 Parameter definition

-options: Part ID, DP (discrete particle), SPH or RB (rebar)
+options: Part ID, DP (discrete particle), SPH, CFD or RB (rebar)

 default: nearest part